pbaronti/Parent/README.md

 ![Insert a name](resources/images/app2.png)

+- `steplogger` updates the logs as soon as you press the button.
+When you switch to another app and then reopen `steplogger`, it resumes from the last button pressed.
+The following images show the overlay button positioned in the bottom right corner of the device screen.

 ![start logging](resources/images/app3.png)

 ![start logging](resources/images/app4.png)

-- `steplogger` updates the logs as soon as you press the button.
-When you switch to another app and then reopen `steplogger`, it resumes from the last button pressed.
 - After stepping over all the markers, `steplogger` finalizes the log files and shows a white screen

 Some options are available on the top-right menu: